mubinxyz/amazon-js/README.md

 # amazon-js

-Here is a sample project I created on Amazon for the purpose of enhancing my JavaScript skills.
+Here is a sample project I created.
+Amazon. to enhance my JavaScript skills.